Trauma Glossary 2: Ongoing Problems You May Have

 *Toxic Shame is considered one of the five most common and troublesome symptoms of CPTSD.

 Transference: You’ve heard of Displaced Anger, where one gets angry at a person or situation and takes it out on someone else?
 This is trauma’s version of displacement, which is not necessarily triggered by anger.
-In fact, “The Big Five” emotions (Fear, Anger, Depression, Shame, Disgust) that develop out of trauma can create fresh triggers that are seemingly unconnected to one’s traumatic past.
+In fact, “The Big Five” uncomfortable emotions (Fear, Anger, Depression, Shame, Disgust) that develop out of trauma can create fresh triggers that are seemingly unconnected to one’s traumatic past.
 While certainly “road rage” (or what typically irritates one while driving) can be a strong indicator, recurring nightmares, phobias, or simply an aversion to something can develop without understanding why.

-Tools for transference can be found in Master Toolbox 1
+Tools for transference can be found in Master Toolbox 1.

 Trauma Blocking: *important to note: the person is often unaware of why they are doing the things they are doing, as the underlying motive is running on a subliminal level. * An adaptive avoidance type of behavior to drown out one’s trauma.
 This simultaneously creates a sense of a “void” within the person, as they pursue the escapist urge that will momentarily bring a sense of fulfillment, numbing the pain and the illusion of being in control.
 Ironically, the “for the moment” illusion of being in control leads to the slow erosion of control of one’s life.
 Most common examples are of course, bingeing on food and/or alcoholism, drug abuse, as these lead to loss of control of one’s health.
 However, it concerns all excessive compulsions that can momentarily bring relief but with dire consequences in the long term, such as compulsive spending or acquisition which can lead to long term debt or even hoarding; workaholism, which can lead to loss of relationships; the quest for self-perfection prevents one from ever feeling satisfied with oneself.